nikolaevra/medium-get-latest-posts/README.md

 # medium-get-latest-posts
 Get all of the latest posts made by a user.
-Returns a promise that resolves to latest posts
+Returns a promise that resolves to latest posts, see more here https://www.npmjs.com/package/medium-get-latest-posts

+## NPM installation
+In your project root directory run the following
+`npm i -s medium-get-latest-posts`

 ## Usage:
 To get User's latest posts